 Fishing in Cape Town is not only an adventurous thrill and excitement, but it is also a part of the heritage and long-lived tradition.
 Be apart of it while fishing in and around Cape Town and admiring its picturesque landscapes at the same time.
 These beautiful surroundings and waters of Cape Town, South Africa leads us to our next step where life thrives.

-Find the best FREE things to do in Cape Town to assist staying on your travel budget.
+Find a list of the best FREE things to do in Cape Town to assist staying on your travel budget.

 Step 2: Embrace Marine Life Diversity

 Rich marine biodiversity which results in a large fish selection for catching is definitely something to embrace and take into consideration when thinking about fishing in Cape Town.

 South Africa is remarkably gifted with marine ecosystems that harbour a splendid array of life.
 It composes one of the most valuable South African resources.
 While you can find fascinating creatures such as African penguin and Cape fur seal on the Atlantic Ocean side and roaming dolphins and whales on the Indian Ocean, the saltwater fish species is the key here.
 Fortunately, hundreds of the species are calling both South African and Cape Town deep blue waters home!